By Elizabeth Bokfi

 Grace Jun, chief executive officer for OSL and full-time Parsons School of Fashion faculty member, works with people with disabilities in her personal life and in the lab.
 “I’ve been a designer, probably since college, I guess,” says Jun.
 Having experienced an injury herself and having witnessed members in her inner circle have surgeries and acquire disabilities through personal injury, Jun is a strong advocate for accessible fashionable clothing.

 “I’ve been making something related to adaptive clothing since, maybe, 2014.
 But I wouldn’t say just clothing because prior to that I worked in technology.
 I worked on some cell phone and mobile devices that were specifically geared for the aging group, which, naturally, involved user groups or interviews with people with disabilities and those that are aging, in South Korea.
-I guess it’s just a trajectory of not just adaptive clothes, but ‘What is accessibility?’ in terms
+I guess it’s just a trajectory of not just adaptive clothes, but ‘What is accessibility?’ in terms of design.”

 Christina Mallon, OSL’s chief brand officer, was diagnosed with flail arm syndrome, a form of amyotrophic lateral sclerosis, or ALS.
 Paralysis of her upper limbs makes getting into an everyday item such as a coat challenging.
 With this in mind, OSL, together with Mallon’s input, designed a stylishly caped coat using built-in garment boning, enabling Mallon to slip it over her head.